-\The information for this table was derived from the interpretation of aerial photographs supplemented by field checks.
-Figures for "developable" land include only those portions of a parcel committed to a given use and not necessarily the entire acreage of the
+^{}The information for this table was derived from the interpretation of aerial photographs supplemented by field checks.
+Figures for

 - Land in agricultural production will continue to decrease.
 While the rate of change could depend on a number of factors, including Federal policies and pricing, development pressures, market influences, and taxation policy, the rate of loss is expected to slow given stronger protective measures now in existence, the emergence of land trusts, and the fact that most of the marginal farms are no longer in business leaving only the finest soils still in production.
 Some of the farmland lost over the next five years will revert to the forest/brush category and some will be converted for development. - Wetland acreage will stabilize due to the existence of strict, protective regulations at the Federal, State, and sometimes local level.